-HOUSING AUTHORITY OF THE COUNTY OF SAN BERNARDINO RESIDENT ADVISORY BOARD MEETING OCTOBER 29, 2024
+HOUSING AUTHORITY OF THE COUNTY OF SAN BERNARDINO RESIDENT ADVISORY BOARD MEETING JUNE 3, 2025

-HACSB's Resident Advisory Board was presented with a summary of the proposed FY 2024-2025 Annual Moving to Work Plan, Amendment 1, at their regular meeting on Tuesday, October 29, 2024.
+HACSB's Resident Advisory Board was presented with a summary of the proposed FY 2025-2026 Annual Moving to Work Plan at their regular meeting on Tuesday, June 3, 2025.
 A list of attendees and their comments follows.

 List of Attendees:

-Resident Advisory Board Members: HACSB Staff:
+Resi dent Advisory Board Members: HACSB Staff:

-1. Tanisha Bradley
+1. Tanisha Bradley 1.
+George Silva

-- 2. Deandra Chandler
+2. Deandra Chandler 2.
+Rhonda Jones

-- 3. Mohammad Khan
+3. Mohammad Khan 3.
+Mayra Small

-- 4. Patricia Lankford
+4. Patricia Lankford 4.
+Renee Kangas

-- 5. Erik Shannon
+5. Eric Shannon

-- 6. Angelica Barrera

-- 1. George Silva

-- 2. Renee Kangas

-- 3. Nicole Beydler

-- 4. Shamira Shirley

-Summary of Proposed 2024-2025 Annual MTW Plan, Amendment 1
+Summary of Proposed 2025-2026 Annual MTW Plan

-A presentation explaining the Moving to Work program, annual plan process, and details of the FY 2024-2025 MTW Plan, Amendment 1, proposed modifications to approved MTW activities was made by Renee Kangas, Senior Management Analyst, at the meeting.
+A presentation explaining the Moving to Work program, annual plan process, and details of the proposed change to the FY 2025-2026 MTW Plan to include proposed modifications to approved MTW activities was made by Renee Kangas, Senior Management Analyst, at the meeting.